Job Management

 -

-In Step 2 Configure Run Settings, set the Run attributes, as described in Run Attributes.
+In the Step 2 pane, determine the run attributes, as described in Run Attributes.

 -

-In Step 3 Review and Run, verify the settings are as required, and the click Run.
+In the Step 3 pane, verify the accuracy of your Run Summary, and then click Run.

 You can check the status of the execution in the Run Report tab, as described in Viewing the Run Report.